| 如果你没有看到这个软件,看到它的介绍,真正试用,真的是很难相信。

 use another regex engine.

-it.
+This sounds neat, yet I don't really have a use case forit.
 Also, my perl-fu is weak, so I probably won't use it anyway.

 Still, might be a killer feature for you.